 - 3/4 cup sugar

 Heat oven to 350 degrees.
 Butter three 6-inch round cake pans.
-Line bottoms with buttered parchment paper, and dust with flour; tap out excess.
+Line bottoms with buttered parchment paper and dust with flour.

-Remove bowl from mixer.
-Sift flour-cocoa mixture over egg mixture in 3 additions, using a rubber spatula to fold batter quickly but gently after each addition.
+In 3 additions, sift flour-cocoa mixture over egg mixture, folding quickly but gently.
 Scoop a cup of the batter into a small bowl, fold in hot butter mixture, and then fold back into rest of batter.
-Divide evenly among pans, and bake until a cake tested inserted in the center comes out clean, 20 to 25 minutes.
+Divide evenly among pans and bake 20 to 25 minutes.
 Cakes will shrink away from sides of pan when done.
 Cool in pans 5 minutes, then turn out onto a rack to cool completely.

-Using a serrated knife, carve edges of top layer to make a dome shape.
-Frost cake with meringue buttercream.
-Transfer to the refrigerator to chill again until firm.
+Using serrated knife, carve edges of top layer to make a dome shape.
+Frost cake with Meringue Buttercream.
+Chill again.

-Divide remaining meringue buttercream among five bowls.
-Tint four with rose, lavender, blue and green food coloring.
-Leave fifth plain; fill sixth bowl with mocha buttercream.
-Cover cake with lavender frosting, and transfer to the refrigerator to chill until firm.
-With a toothpick, trace six large shell shapes around cake.
-Using a pastry bag fitted with a #1 plain tip, pipe rows of plain, mocha, blue, and rose buttercream inside shells.
+Divide remaining Meringue Buttercream among 5 bowls.
+Tint 4 with rose, lavender, blue, and green Ateco paste food coloring.
+Leave fifth plain; fill sixth bowl with Mocha Buttercream.
+Cover cake with lavender frosting.
+Chill.
+With a toothpick, trace 6 large shell shapes around cake.
+Using a #1 plain tip, pipe rows of plain, mocha, blue, and rose frosting inside shells.
 Pipe a thick scalloped rose line on top of outlines.
 With a pastry brush, brush downward to blend inside colors.
 Using a #100 tip, pipe green lines between and over shells, overlapping on top of cake.
 Using a #70 leaf tip, pipe green and rose leaves on top.
-With the plain tip, pipe green vines around bottom.
+With plain tip, pipe green vines around bottom.
 Using a #67 tip, pipe on leaves.
-Chill in the refrigerator until ready to serve.